-16. Enter and confirm the SYSTEM password of the database, and click Next.
+8. Enter and confirm the SYSTEM password of the database, and click Next.
 If you are upgrading from Oracle9i Application Server, version 1.0.2.1, then a "Wireless Edition Administrator Password Information" screen appears.
 Enter and confirm the "Administrator" password, and click Next.
+Do not enter the database schema owner password.